-The LDBC consortium are pleased to announce the fourth Technical User Community (TUC) meeting.
-This will be a one-day event at CWI in Amsterdam on Thursday April 3, 2014.
+The LDBC consortium are pleased to announce the Fifth Technical User Community (TUC) meeting.
+This will be a one-day event at at the National Hellenic Research Institute in Athens, Greece on Friday November 14, 2014.

 The event will include:

 The 5th LDBC TUC meeting will take place in Athens on 14.11.2014, this is the agenda.
 We welcome RDF and graph database users to explain their use-cases, describe the limitations they have found in current technology and see the progress of the LDBC benchmarks i.e. the Semantic Publishing Benchmark (SPB) and the Social Network Benchmark (SNB).

 Note: consider this post as a continuation of the "Making it interactive" post by Orri Erling.

 I have now completed the Virtuoso TPC-H work, including scale out.
 Optimization possibilities extend to infinity but the present level is good enough.
 TPC-H is the classic of all analytics benchmarks and is difficult enough, I have extensive commentary on this on my blog (In Hoc Signo Vinces series), including experimental results.
 This is, as it were, the cornerstone of the true science.
 This is however not the totality of it.
 From the LDBC angle, we might liken this to the last camp before attempting a mountain peak.

 Synopsis: Now is the time to finalize the interactive part of the Social Network Benchmark (SNB).
 The benchmark must be both credible in a real social network setting and pose new challenges.
 There are many hard queries but not enough representation for what online systems in fact do.
 So, the workload mix must strike a balance between the practice and presenting new challenges.